IQSS/dataverse/doc/sphinx-guides/source/api/native-api.rst

 Reconcile the PID ofa a dataset (If multiple PIDProvider are Enabled)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Dataverse can be configured to use multiple PID Providers (see the :ref:`pids-configuration` section for more information).
 It is possible to update the used PIDProvider of a dataset.
-This API not only modifies the PIDProvider, but also
+This API not not modifies the PIDProvider, but
-reconciles the PID with the newly configured provider if it has not already been published.
+reconciles the PID with the current configured provider if it has not already been published.
-This means that the identifier of the previous PIDProvider is removed and a new one is created using the given PIDProvider.
+This means that the identifier of a previous configured PIDProvider is removed and a new one is created using the current PIDProvider.
 Note that this change does not affect the storage repository where the old identifier is still used.

 The PID Provider id used must be one of the those configured - see :ref:`pids-providers-api`.